arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

   - "8080:8080"
 ```

 <Alert type="warning">**Important:** The orchestrator executes the custom brick's Python code (in `__init__.py`) within the main application's container, **not** inside the custom Docker containers you define here.
-This means your Python code can't directly access system libraries or files inside `my_database`.
+This means your Python code can't directly access system libraries or files inside the container.
 Instead, your Python code must communicate with the containerized service over the virtual Docker Compose network using a network API (such as HTTP, WebSockets, or TCP/IP).
-You can reach the service using the service name defined in your `brick_compose.yaml` (e.g., `my_database`) as the hostname.</Alert>
+You can reach the service using the service name defined in your `brick_compose.yaml` (e.g., `my_service`) as the hostname.</Alert>

 <Alert type="info">**Note:** Docker images specified in `brick_compose.yaml` must be publicly accessible, as App Lab doesn't currently support private registries for Custom Bricks.</Alert>